Jonas Geissler: Member of the German Parliament, 2021–present

 Geissler was elected directly to the Bundestag in 2021, representing the Coburg district.
 He has since been serving on the Committee on Transport and the Committee on Human Rights and Humanitarian Aid.
+In the Bundestag election, he received 36.2 per cent of the first votes and was thus elected to the German Bundestag.
+He succeeded Hans Michelbach, who did not stand for re-election.